anhluufromVietnam/cv_landmark_facespoof/README.md

 - **Multi-class detection**: Implement uncertainty or "neutral" class for uncertain predictions.
 - **Additional Features**: Implement **texture analysis**, **motion analysis**, or use **depth sensors** for more robust liveness detection.
 ```

----

-This `README.md` is properly formatted for display on GitHub, with syntax highlighting for code blocks and clear sectioning for each part of the pipeline.
-You can copy this content directly into your `README.md` file.

-Let me know if you'd like any further adjustments!